boxwise/boxtribute/docs/adr/adr_graphql-error-responses.md

 1. **Clarity** Possible errors of operations are immediately obvious from the GraphQL schema
 1. **App reliability** Since we don't have integration tests, currently an incautious change of error code or description in the back-end, or a spelling error in the front-end error response handling might go undetected through automated testing and end up in production.
 1. **Impact on development** Front-end devs don't have to look into back-end business logic code to find the type of errors possibly returned by an operation.
 They don't have to define additional result types, either.
 However query bodies will be more verbose due to the handling of union types (see example above).
+1. **Resolver verbosity** With option C, resolvers have to return lengthy results with one of the two fields set to None anyways.
+There's no real advantage in returning multiple errors anyways since it does not occur frequently but would then potentially overwhelm the end user.

 ## Consequences